Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 - Cloudy Wears should continue investing in the South region with 44.16% sales rate to increase advertising and improve customer loyalty program to retain and grow the customers.
 - For low-performing regions, Cloudy Wears should conduct market research on the needs and preferences of the customers and increase brand awareness by allocating more resourses towards advertising and promotions,
 ### Conclusion
+By strenthening marketing and operational strategies in the region, the company can aim to boost overall revenue and expand market share.

 ## 6. Monthly Sales - Microsoft Excel
 ## Pivot Table